CalConnect/DEVGUIDE/Simple Event.md

 On this page we describe creating a simple non-recurring event.
 We will show the contents of an ics file that represents the event.
-An ics file is a representation of calendar events in the standard format witha  filename that ends with ".ics".
+An ics file is a representation of calendar events in the standard format with a filename that ends with ".ics".

 An ics file contains a **`VCALENDAR`** object which contains one or more